Daniel-Fonseca-S/conversor-mi/README.md

 >>
 >>**utils**: This folder contains *functions*, *interfaces*, and *styles* of general use through the application.
 >>
->> 1. functions: Has one function responsible for inverting the teme state value;
+>> 1. functions: Has one function responsible for inverting the theme state value;
 >>
->> 2. interfaces: Has the compost data types used through the application;
+>> 2. interfaces: Has the composed data types used through the application;
 >>
 >> 3. styles: Contains an "scss" file that stores style variables used in component modules through the application.